Illegal Traffic Stops On Interstate 80

-Berry Law Firm, located in Lincoln and Omaha, Nebraska practices criminal defense law throughout the state.
-One focus of Berry Law Firm’s practice is 4th Amendment violations.
+Berry Law, located in Lincoln and Omaha, Nebraska practices criminal defense law throughout the state.
+One focus of Berry Law’s practice is 4th Amendment violations.
 One of the most common 4th Amendment violations that occur in Nebraska are interstate drug stops.

 Possession with intent to distribute Omaha, Nebraska: